 A good rule of thumb is to decide whether you have more time or money (most businesses have more money than time).
 In that case, it is better to hire a specialist to build your site. – John

-What’s the Final Tally?
+What’s the final tally?

-In the end, you’re going to spend anywhere from $566 to $52,817The price depends on what you want your website to do, how fast you want it to run, how safe you want it to be, and how much traffic you want it to handle.
-In other words, the amount of money you spend will directly reflect how capable your website is.
+The price depends on what you want your website to do, how fast you want it to run, how safe you want it to be, and how much traffic you want it to handle.

 Conclusion